 Engaging in this process enables documents to take advantage of any potential synergies and to attend to any inconsistencies and constraints.
 The plans and programmes have been categorised by a hierarchy of influence from national to sub-national to local however, it must be noted that no list of plans and programmes can be definitive.

-2 List of Relevant Plans and Programmes
+2. List of Relevant Plans and Programmes

-The following tables offer a reference to the plans and programmes relevant to the Common Strategic Part 1 and the accompanying SA.
+The following tables offer a reference to the plans and programmes relevant to the Local Plans and the accompanying SA.

-Table 1: List of Plans and Programmes
+2.1 Relevant Plans and Programmes